pwall567/kjson/USERGUIDE.md

 ```

 The above steps allow for a wide variety of target classes, but in the common case of a Kotlin data class with a single
-constructor and no additional properties, the steps reduce to:
+public constructor and no additional properties in the body of the class, the steps reduce to:
 ```text
 for each parameter in the constructor:
     if the parameter has a matching property in the JSON: